gardener/machine-controller-manager/docs/development/integration_tests.md

 If the Control Cluster is a Gardener Shoot cluster then,

 1. Deploy a `Secret` named `test-mc-secret` (that contains the provider secret and cloud-config) in the `default` namespace of the Control Cluster.
-1. Create a `dev/machineclassv1.yaml` file in the cloned repository.
+1. Create a `dev/machineclassv1.yaml` file in the cloned repository and add an entry in the `.env` file with `MACHINECLASS_V1=dev/machineclassv1.yaml`.
 The name of the `MachineClass` itself should be `test-mc-v1`.
 The value of `providerSpec.secretRef.name` should be `test-mc-secret`.
-1. (Optional) Create an additional `dev/machineclassv2.yaml` file similar to above but with a bigger machine type and update the `Makefile` variable `MACHINECLASS_V2` to point to `dev/machineclassv2.yaml`.
+1. (Optional) Create an additional `dev/machineclassv2.yaml` file similar to above but with a bigger machine type and and add an entry in the `.env` file with `MACHINECLASS_V2=dev/machineclassv2.yaml`.

 ### Gardener Seed as the Control Cluster